-- Mandolins have four sets of double strings, while a lute can have as many as 24 strings total.
+- Mandolins usually have four sets of double strings, while a lute can have as many as 24 strings total.
 The number of strings on a lute varies by model, much more so than mandolins.

 - A mandolin’s tuning pegs stick out to the side like a violin’s, while the lute has backward-facing tuning pegs.

-- Lutes have one circular hole in the center of the instrument, while mandolins tend to have two f-shaped holes like a violin.
+- Lutes have one circular hole in the center of the instrument, while mandolins tend to have two f-shaped holes towards the sides, like a violin.

 - Lutes have deep, bowl-like designs.
 Mandolins are more streamlined and flat.